systemd/mkosi/mkosi.md

 : Takes a comma-separated list of globs.
 Files in the image matching the globs will be purged at the end.

+`RemovePackages=`, `--remove-package=`

+: Takes a comma-separated list of package specifications for removal, in the same format as `Packages=`.
+The removal will be performed as one of the last steps.
+This step is skipped if `CleanPackageMetadata=no` is used.

+: This option is currently only implemented for distributions using `dnf`.

 `Environment=`, `--environment=`